 FIL Life adopts a low risk strategy.
-Where a medium or high risk exists, the Company will seek to reduce this risk.
+Where a high risk exists or a risk exceeds appetite, the Company will seek to reduce this risk.
 The Company has a robust process for identifying and managing its risks.
 Risks are managed and monitored to a risk appetite defined in the Risk Appetite Statement which is approved by the Board on an annual basis.